deepa-varghese-88/deepa-varghese-88.github.io/README.md

 # deepa-varghese-88.github.io

-My Portfolio built purely in HTML and CSS5.
+My Portfolio built from scratch purely in HTML and CSS5.
 In order to learn CSS and illustrate it's power, I wanted to build a fully functional website with a beautiful UI, without javascript and other high-level programming languages.

 References:
 - www.w3schools.com (most css/html syntax)